jdittrich/userNeedResearchBook/text/03_dataGathering.md

 * *Headset*: Often has better sound quality than the built-in microphone.
 If you want or need to use your built-in microphone, check how audible keystrokes and mouse clicks are—on some devices they drown out any other sounds!
 * *Printed cheat-sheet*: Opening it on your computer would take up screen space that you might want to use for the video chat and notetaking.
 * *Writing on paper or computer*: Both writing in a text file or writing on paper is fine.
 If you can touch-type, you can write notes and look at the camera.
-* *Whiteboarding-app*: Whiteboarding apps like  miro, mural, or tldraw are a remote equivalent to pens and sheets for collaborative activities..
+* *Whiteboarding-app*: Whiteboarding apps like miro, mural, or tldraw are a remote equivalent to pens and sheets for collaborative activities.
 They've improved a lot in recent years, but ease of using pen and paper is still unmatched—your mileage may vary, especially for people who are not familiar with such tools.

 ### Brief your research partner

 If you are conducting research with a research partner, you should have a conversation about what you are going to do in the research session, how you want to divide tasks, and what you both should be aware of.
 Your research partner should also know when and where you are going to meet for the research session itself and if they should bring equipment.

 It is common for research partners to be new to user research but curious about it.
 If your research partner does not have experience with user research, it is best if they start with supporting tasks like taking notes.
 In a [later section](#captureData) I explain how to take notes, sketch, and make photos and audio recordings.
 It's also good to show your research partner an example of notes from previous research.
 It may be unusual for them to make detailed notes instead of summarizing strongly.
 For example, they may only write “Likes the software” when the participant talks for a couple of minutes how they like to use a product.
 An example easily shows what you think the notes should look like.

 As your research partner gains experience, they may take a more active role from time to time.
 If you think that your research partner can and should ask the participant questions, tell your research partner—otherwise they may not.
 Remember that, if the research partner takes an active role, you need to take the notes.

 ## How to start the research session